nlaaziz/cleaning-operator/README.md

 https://hub.docker.com/repository/docker/nlaaziz/cleaning-operator

-## IDEA
+## EphemeralNamespace Custom Resource Definition

-This operator ensures that your openshift cluster is cleaned when resources are no longer used or needed.
+The operator adds the possibility to create ephemeralnamespaces that have an expiry date.

-An expiry date is set by the creator of the resource at creation time ( or a default value is set in the Custom Resource Definition), then the operator deletes 'out of date' objects.
+The operator ensures that the outdated namespaces are deleted.

-This operator is in the developement process
+The operator is in the developement process

 ## USAGE